-However, since encrypting the web.config file uses RsaProtectedConfigurationProvider from .NET Framework, additional permissions are required to the NetFrameworkConfigurationKey container used by RSA Provider.
+However, since the encryption of the appsettings.json file requires using RsaProtectedConfigurationProvider from .NET Framework, additional permissions are necessary to access the NetFrameworkConfigurationKey container used by RSA Provider.

 Granting access to the NetFrameworkConfigurationKey container could be a security concern, therefore it is recommended to not grant this permission to Network Service or Local Service.

-We recommend to use a dedicated account for the DevolutionsSchedulerService service, and set this account to run the service under.
+We recommend using a dedicated account for the DevolutionsSchedulerService service, and setting the service to run under it.

 This should return: